gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 sc
 ```

 So that was easy...but maybe not the standard use case.
 In many modeling analyses, there will be a separate scenario model - it is this model that will yield the forecast sensitivity vector(s) needed to map parameter uncertainty to _forecast_ uncertainty.
-That is, you will need to run the scenario model once for each adjustble parameter to fill a separate jacobian -  jacobian that has the same columns as the obervation jacobian, but has rows that are the forecasts.
+That is, you will need to run the scenario model once for each adjustable parameter to fill a separate jacobian -  jacobian that has the same columns as the observation jacobian, but has rows that are the forecasts.

 In these cases you would have:
  1. a jacobian that pertains to the history matching model, and